Banks and credit unions are both financial institutions that offer a variety of personal finance and business products.

 Although banks and credit unions offer similar products and services, there is a big difference between how they do business.

 Here are the major differences between a bank and a credit union, along with some advice on which financial institutions might be best.

-The main difference between a bank and a credit union is that a bank is a for-profit institution while a credit union is non-profit.
+The main difference between a bank and a credit union is that a bank is a for-profit institution while a credit union is a non-profit.

 In other words, banks are businesses looking to make money, while credit unions are businesses looking to serve their members.

-As for-profit businesses, banks pay taxes and the larger banks are publicly traded companies.
-On the other hand, credit unions are generally exempt from federal taxes and many receive subsidies from sponsoring organizations.
+As for-profit businesses, banks pay taxes, and the larger banks are publicly traded companies.
+On the other hand, credit unions are generally exempt from federal taxes, and many receive subsidies from sponsoring organizations.

 No Membership vs. Membership

 Another major difference between a bank and a credit union is found in who can do business with the institution.

 Most banks, especially large national ones, are willing to do business with anyone as long as the bank feels they can make money.

 Credit unions, on the other hand, are not available to just anyone.
 Each credit union will have its own requirements for membership, but typically members share a commonality, such as working in the same industry or living in the same community.